eusdot/eusdot.github.io/professionalexperience/index.md

 ---

 ### Since 2019 | Head of Digital Acceleration at Takeda
 * Leading a team of highly skilled engineers to develop and implement innovative digital solutions.
-Creating the scientific and operational (EHS, Legal, IP) environment to effectively execute digital projects according to a streamlined project management framework.
+* Creating the scientific and operational (EHS, Legal, IP) environment to effectively execute digital projects according to a project management framework tailored for innovative and digital projects.
 * Program management for data and digital projects across the organization thereby enabling knowledge transfer, topic-of-interest discussions and cross-functional opportunities identification.

 ### 2016 - 2019 | CMC Program Manager at Takeda